mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 You can install, administer, and maintain your own GitLab instance.

-In this page we'll go through the details of your GitLab self-managed subscription.
+This page covers the details of your GitLab self-managed subscription.

+## Subscription

+The cost of a GitLab self-managed subscription is determined by the following:

+- GitLab tier
+- Subscription seats

-## Choose a GitLab tier
+## GitLab tier

 Pricing is [tier-based](https://about.gitlab.com/pricing/), allowing you to choose the features which fit your budget.
 For information on what features are available at each tier, see the
 [GitLab self-managed feature comparison](https://about.gitlab.com/pricing/self-managed/feature-comparison/).

-## Choose the number of users
+## Subscription seats

 A self-managed subscription uses a hybrid model.
 You pay for a subscription according to the maximum number of users enabled during the subscription period.